jkeizer1/SongSequencer/README.md

 ## Overview

-Song Sequencer is used to sequence other sequencers forming a song.
+Song Sequencer is used to sequence other sequencers to form a song.
 Think of it as a 8:1 switch for sequencers; up to 8 input sequencers are switched to the master outputs at the right time.
-Sequence the Disting NT's "Step Sequencer" or external sequencers.
-It can sequence external sequencers (via CV and gates), and includes a transpose cv added to pitch, and assignable CV output (WIP).
+Sequence the Disting NT's "Step Sequencer" or external sequencers (via CV and gates), and includes a transpose cv added to pitch, and assignable CV output (WIP).

 ## Key Features